-Use monthly figures.
-Say your gross monthly income is $6,000, and you pay $1,500 a month for your mortgage, $200 a month for an auto loan and $300 a month for your credit cards.
-Your monthly debt payments are $2,000 ($1,500 + $200 + $300 = $2,000).
-Divide 2,000 by 6,000.
-Your debt-to-income ratio is 33 percent ($2,000 is one-third of $6,000).
-That’s already high.
+Say your gross monthly income is $6,000, and each month you pay $1,500 for your mortgage, $200 for an auto loan and $300 toward credit card debt.
+Your monthly debt payments total $2,000.
+So you divide $2,000 by $6,000.
+Final answer: One-third of your gross income goes to debt payments.

 The higher your debt-to-income ratio, the more likely you are to run into trouble making monthly payments, the Consumer Financial Protection Bureau warns.
 Also, lenders generally won’t issue qualified mortgages to people with debt-to-income ratios of more than 43 percent.

 2. Don’t try to keep up with the Joneses

-If the family next door gets a shiny new car every two years, you just saw a $4,000-plus, 65-inch OLED TV delivered there and the mom and daughter go out for mani-pedis weekly, they may be fine — but they may be living beyond their means.
+If the family next door gets a shiny new car every two years, you just saw a 65-inch LED TV delivered there, and the mom and daughter go out for mani-pedis weekly, they may be fine — but they may be living beyond their means.